mougiakouel/QGIS-Training-Manual/create_vector_data/topo_editing.rst

 |moderate| |FA| Correct topology errors
 -------------------------------------------------------------------------------

+Topology errors aren't always immediately visible.
+Let's change the :guilabel:`rural` layer's symbology to see some of them.

-Set the symbology for the :guilabel:`rural` layer to a single (preferably dark) color, and then set its :guilabel:`Transparency` slider to :kbd:`50%`.
-You should see results like these:
+* Set the symbology for the :guilabel:`rural` layer to a single (preferably dark) color.
+* Set its :guilabel:`Transparency` slider to :kbd:`50%`.
+* You should see results like these:

 .. image:: ../_static/create_vector_data/048.png
    :align: center